cloe-lang/cloe/doc/notes.md

 ## Mapping of arguments to names

-Can be just sugar because every variadic function has certain number of arguments.
+Can be just sugar because every variadic function has a certain number of arguments.

 ```